werther41/useless-app/documents/feature-planning/feature-planning-changelog.md

 ## Change log

+- At the very begining - 2024 - chatGPT generated the code with Next.js and Shadcn for this site as demo.
-- Earlier - Look and feel update - redesigned with v0.dev
+- Earlier 2025 - Look and feel update - redesigned with v0.dev
 - Sep 11 - external API, Added Info-graphic for burger flipping
 - Sep 22 - implemented SQLite based back-end and API, real-rating, imported 1000+ fun fact into DB.
 - Sep 28 - added Markdown driven Blog